The Bugle Call: Song of War: Germania

-Publication
+The Skyfall Branched is a legendary Branched warrior from the nation of Germania known for his destructive prowess in battle despite his advanced age.
+His power allows him to manipulate gravity, capable of altering both the direction and intensity of gravitational forces, most commonly applying them to himself or his weapon in order to propel his body through the air at tremendous speeds.
+During combat, this manifests as a series of sudden "falls" toward his target, allowing him to accelerate and strike with devastating force despite his advanced age and frail physique.

+Media

+Manga

 Written by Mozuku Sora and illustrated by Higoro Toumori, the manga began serialization in Shueisha's Jump Square magazine on June 3, 2022.
 In September 2025, it was announced that the series would be entering its final battle.
-As of October 2025, the series' individual chapters have been collected into twelve tankōbon volumes.
+In April 2026, it was announced that the series would be transferred to the Jump SQ.
+Rise magazine beginning in the Summer 2026 issue.
+As of July 2026, the series' individual chapters have been collected into fourteen tankōbon volumes.

 In October 2024, Viz Media announced that they licensed the series for English publication.